samuzora/samuzora.com/source/_posts/2024/grey-quals-2024.md

 Unfortunately, at the point of making this writeup, it is no longer April and my exploit doesn't work anymore :(

-(so the entire reason for moving grey is so this chall is solvable)
+(also the entire reason for moving grey is so that this chall would be solvable)

 ![lol](/images/posts/grey-quals-2024/exploit-april.png)